glennosullivan/yeahlink-tg40/README.md

 # yeahlink-tg40
-a quick and dirty script to update the user settings on a group a Yealink phones
+A quick and dirty script to update the sip settings on a collection of Yealink phones